learnk8s/learnk8s.io/src/terraform-aws/content.md

 kubectl get nodes --kubeconfig real-hedgehog.conf
 ```

-> Please replace the names of the kubeconfig files with the random names used in your setup.
+_You should see th nodes of each cluster, so they are all up and running!_

-### Installing CNI plugin
+## Installing CNI plugins

-Having three freshly bootstrapped Kubernetes clusters, let's do something interesting with them.

-As mentioned, clusters created with kubeadm don't have a CNI plugin installed by default — but you can change that!
+Your three clusters are now up, but they are not yet ready because, as mentioned, they don't have a CNI plugin installed yet.

+_Having three freshly bootstrapped clusters is a great opportunity to compare different CNI plugins in a controlled environment._

 Three of the most popular CNI plugins are [Calico](https://www.projectcalico.org/), [Weave Net](https://www.weave.works/docs/net/latest/overview/), and [Cilium](https://cilium.io/), so let's install each of them on one of the clusters.

-Let's install Calico on the first cluster:
+Here's how you can [install Calico](https://docs.projectcalico.org/getting-started/kubernetes/quickstart) on the first cluster:

 ```terminal|command=1|title=bash
 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml --kubeconfig growing-cattle.conf
 ```

-> You can find the command for installing Calico in the [Calico docs](https://docs.projectcalico.org/getting-started/kubernetes/quickstart).

-Next, let's install Weave Net on the second cluster:
+Here's how you can [install Weave Net](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) on the second cluster:

 ```terminal|command=1|title=bash
 kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')" --kubeconfig obliging-eft.conf
 ```

-> You can find the command for installing Weave Net in the [Weave Net docs](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/).

-Finally, let's install Cilium on the third cluster:
+And here's how you can [install Cilium](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/) on the third cluster:

 ```terminal|command=1|title=bash
 kubectl create -f https://raw.githubusercontent.com/cilium/cilium/1.7.0/install/kubernetes/quick-install.yaml --kubeconfig real-hedgehog.conf
 ```

-> You can find the command for installing Cilium in the [Cilium docs](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/).

-Give the CNI plugins some time to initialise, then check the nodes of your clusters again:
+Give the CNI plugins some time to initialise, then list the nodes of your clusters again:

 ```terminal|command=1,2,3|title=bash
 kubectl get nodes --kubeconfig growing-cattle.conf